You select a material with a client. Six months later, at tender: discontinued.

 replies within 1 hour

-Built at de Kroon, Rotterdam by someone who's lived your problem. — Ollie
+Built at De Kroon, Rotterdam—European port city, practical mindset.
+By someone who's lived your problem. — Ollie